AbdelaliEch/Football-Data-Project/README.md

 4) Kestra setup with docker using Docker-compose
 5) Setup GCP credentials in Kestra using "gcp_kv" flow
 6) Extract dataset from Kaggle and upload it to GCS bucket using "kaggle_download_gcs_upload" flow
+7) Installed Spark locally on the VM using this video: https://youtu.be/hqUbB9c8sKg?si=coujzlSGM3fRzqKz But I didn't use the same version in the video, I installed spark 3.4.4 Then I linked spark with GCS in the "spark_gcs" notebook using this video: https://youtu.be/Yyz293hBVcQ?si=ei5qu9n9NXTVTf2n And did some testing on the files to know the fields, sizes, schema...
+8) Converted the testing "spark_gcs" notebook into python file "spark_gcs_bigquery" and added to it, so that we can use it with dataproc
+Remark: I needed the file "spark_gcs_bigquery" in my bucket, gsutil cp command didn't work for me even tough my VM service account had all the necessary permissions.
+So I uploaded the file manually by downloading it from vscode to my local computer then using GCP GUI to upload it Then I ran this command:
+"""bash
+gcloud dataproc jobs submit pyspark \
+    --cluster=project-cluster-2c88 \
+    --region=europe-west2 \
+    --jars=gs://spark-lib/bigquery/spark-3.4-bigquery-0.37.0.jar \
+    gs://de-zoomcamp-project-449906_bucket/code/spark_gcs_bigquery.py
+"""

+Now we have the data as csv and parquet files in GCS and as tables in BigQuery